-A playful house in Martha’s Vineyard that strikes the perfect balance between grown-up elegance and imaginative whimsy.
-Designed by Elizabeth Georgantas of GEORGANTAS Design + Development, there are lots of well thought out details for adults (hello secret room hidden behind pivoting doors), as well as for children; there’s a ramp for toy cars, a chute slide going from upstairs down into the ground-floor play area, there’s astrology wallpaper on the ceilings, and there’s even a boat (a nod to the coastal location) coming down from the ceiling in the playroom, with a ladder going up through the bottom of it and portholes to look out of.
+A playful modern home (opens in new tab) in Martha’s Vineyard that strikes the perfect balance between grown-up elegance and imaginative whimsy.
+Designed by Elizabeth Georgantas (opens in new tab) of GEORGANTAS Design + Development (opens in new tab), there are lots of well thought out details for adults (hello secret room hidden behind pivoting doors), as well as for children; there's a ramp for toy cars, a chute slide going from upstairs down into the ground-floor play area, there's astrology wallpaper on the ceilings, and there's even a boat (a nod to the coastal location) coming down from the ceiling in the playroom, with a ladder going up through the bottom of it and portholes to look out of.
 Whatever your age, this house is an absolute joy for all.

 The owners, a finance executive and a retired ballerina, wanted to create the perfect family home that had both elegant living spaces as well as playful areas for their school-aged children.
-They brought on Interior designer Elizabeth Georgantas of GEORGANTAS Design + Development, to strike the perfect balance between something proper and elegant yet playful.
+They brought on Interior designer Elizabeth Georgantas (opens in new tab) of GEORGANTAS Design + Development (opens in new tab), to strike the perfect balance between something proper and elegant yet playful.

 Drawing inspiration from theatre and fantasy, she set out to create a home that was warm and welcoming, looked clean and put together, but also didn't take itself too seriously.